Emeritus Professor Michael Keller

-Mike Keller is an entomologist who joined the University of Adelaide in 1987.
+Mike is an entomologist who joined the University of Adelaide in 1987.
 His research largely focuses on insect natural enemies and their role in biological control of insect pests.
-Research on predators and parasitic wasps aims to provide ecological strategies for the enhancement of biological control in agricultural systems through a combination of experimental and theoretical advances.
-In addition, he contributes to research on the domestication of blue-banded bees for pollination of vegetable seed crops.
+His research on predators and parasitic wasps aims to provide ecological strategies for the enhancement of biological control in agricultural systems through a combination of experimental and theoretical advances.
+He also contributes to research on the pollination.

 QualificationsBA (Biology) and BSc (Entomology), The University of Delaware 1978